Hammer Strength MTS Iso-Lateral Chest Press vs Dumbbell Bench Press

 Planfit Users' Choice about Hammer Strength MTS Iso-Lateral Chest Press vs Dumbbell Bench Press : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer Hammer Strength MTS Iso-Lateral Chest Press with a total of 291 compared to 31,543 for Dumbbell Bench Press
+Based on randomly selected data from 1 million completed workouts, Planfit users log Dumbbell Bench Press more often — 31,543 sessions compared to 291 for Hammer Strength MTS Iso-Lateral Chest Press.

 How to Hammer Strength MTS Iso-Lateral Chest Press